Skip to main content

 Use the following text in your invitation to policymakers to explain the history of senior centers:

-The senior center was introduced in New York City in 1943 to provide social activities, nutritious meals, and case management to adults age 60 and older, particularly those with low incomes.
-More than 80 years later, senior centers are one of the most widely used services supported by the Older Americans Act of 1965.
+The first senior center was introduced in New York City in 1943 to provide social activities, nutritious meals, and case management to adults age 60 and older, particularly those with low incomes.
+More than 80 years later, senior centers are one of the most widely used services by older adults in the community.
 More than 10,000 centers support millions of older adults from all walks of life as they continue to thrive in their communities.

 Today’s senior centers are connecting older adults with meaningful work and volunteer opportunities and increasing their access to valuable benefits and resources.
 Through evidence-based programs, older adults are managing their health and finances, so they can continue to live independently in their own homes as long as possible.
-Senior centers are evolving to reflect a new view of aging that empowers the people they serve.
+And they are doing this in a highly social setting.
+Senior centers power connections, and they are evolving to reflect a new view of aging that empowers the people they serve.

 Sample Email to Your Member of Congress